datastax/dsbulk/README.md

 ## Documentation

-The most up-to-date documentation is available [online][onlineDocs].
+The most up-to-date documentation is available [online](https://docs.datastax.com/en/dsbulk/docs/1.9.0/dsbulkAbout.html).

 We also recommend reading the series of blog posts made by [Brian Hess](https://github.com/brianmhess); they target a somewhat older version of DSBulk, but